Secondary school place offers

 For a small number of families, we regret that we have been unable to offer your child a place at your one of your preferred schools.

-What can you do?
-There are 3 options available to you:
+There are three options available to you.

-1. Join a waiting list
+Remain on a waiting list

 Rounds of reallocation

-Places are not allocated on a ‘first come - first served’ basis.
-If places become available, all children on the waiting list, together with those who have submitted late applications and those who have submitted an appeal, will be considered and available places will be allocated using the school’s oversubscription criteria.
+Places are not allocated on a first come - first served basis.
+Applications for children on the waiting list, together with those who have submitted late applications and those who have submitted an appeal, will be included in the allocation process and available places will be allocated in line with the school’s oversubscription admission criteria.
+There is no guarantee that a place will be allocated.
+You should not decline your existing offer of a place on this basis.

 Waiting lists

-2. Apply for a place at a school that still has places available
+Apply for a place at a school that still has places available

 If you wish to be considered for a place at a school which still has places available (check 'Allocations for secondary schools' above), you will need to make a new application.